 Tough love is an important element of any relationship.

-After all, if you can’t count on the ones you love to tell you like it is, who can you count on?
+After all, if you can’t count on the ones you love to tell it like it is, who can you count on?

-The same holds true for our relationship with our clients.
+The same holds true for our relationships with clients.

-It is our job to tell our clients where there is room for improvement within the organization.
+It is our job to tell clients where there is room for improvement within their organization.

-It’s also our job to tell them “no” when they are heading down the wrong path or distracted by an idea which doesn’t support their goals.
+It’s also our job to tell them “no” when they are heading down the wrong path or distracted by an idea that doesn’t support their goals.

-We must support them in the creation of the most optimal situation for their business as a whole (including their communications program).
+We must guide them in the creation of the most optimal situation for their business as a whole (including their communications programs).